flschiavoni/textures/README.md

 This repository a collection of files:

-1. A (C) application that converts anything to a wave file
+1. An application that converts anything to a wave file
 2. A script to call this application every time a file was changed

 All this applications together are used to play textures.
 Normally I also use